 In 2016, Air Methods, an air ambulance service in Colorado, had an average patient charge of just under $50,000.
 The price of using an air ambulance can be crippling to those who use them and not all insurers cover patients who use them.

 If a patient’s medical insurance company does not have a pre-negotiated contract with a specified air ambulance company, the patient must cover the charge.
 It can be a rude awakening to patients who believe their existing insurance will take care of their transport.

 One reason for costs being high is in a moment of necessity, trying to reach a preferred air ambulance provider may not be possible.
 Especially when that provider is not the closest air transport available.

 The regulation of air ambulances is another reason for their sky-high costs.
 Regulations are lacking in the industry when it comes to the amounts of money patients are charged.

 The air ambulance industry is profitable for those who operate in it.
 According to John Tozzi of Bloomberg, most air ambulance companies work “out of network” to maximize the profits they bring in.

-By working out of network, air ambulance companies can transport patients whose insurance doesn’t cover the transport.
+By working out of the network, air ambulance companies can transport patients whose insurance doesn’t cover the transport.
 If the insurance does cover the transport it often isn’t fully paid by the insurer.
 The air ambulance industry has been criticized for charging extortionate prices to people in vulnerable situations.